- Publications and resources

 Any queries may be directed to International Operations during office hours: 2230UTC to 0630UTC (Brisbane - UTC+10).

-This guidance information is for operators of foreign registered aircraft on the new requirements for Automatic Dependent Surveillance-Broadcast (ADS-B) installation and Required Navigation Performance (RNP) 1 and 2 Navigation Specifications (Nav Spec).
+This guidance information is for operators of foreign registered aircraft on the requirements for Required Navigation Performance (RNP) 1 and 2 Navigation Specifications (Nav Spec).

 Foreign Operators frequently asked questions